-Street parties quickly come to mind when thinking and hoping for the end of the Coronavirus lockdown.
-We will want to celebrate with our neighbours the freedoms in these difficult times, and why not?
+Street parties quickly come to mind when thinking and hoping for the lifting of Coronavirus restrictions.
+We want to enjoy our freedoms with our neighbours, and why not?

 You may want to hold a quick spontaneous informal Street Meet with drinks and snacks, without a road closure in a garden, on a pavement, driveway or green space, and drink a toast with friends and neighbours – while followong any distancing guidlines at the time.
 This would not need any permissions from your council etc.

-One way to do this is for each household to be on their pavement outside their house, which probably be at peast 2m apart.
-But the kids would tend to drift and want to play with each other.
+One way to do this is for each household to be on their pavement outside their house, which probably be at least 2m apart.
+Be aware that the kids would tend to drift and want to play with each other.

 So you would have to be strict and probably only be out for a short time.
-Pethapsa stand out and raise a toast to your neighbours, shouting across the street.
+Perhaps stand out and raise a toast to your neighbours, shouting across the street?

-Otherwise we would all need to hold our fire on our plans until we get the full go ahead to socialise with our neighbours.
+Otherwise we would all need to hold our fire on our street party plans until we get the full go ahead to socialise with our neighbours.

-It may be better to hold a normal full street party later in the summer, with a road closure which would need the permission of your council.
+So it may be better to hold a normal full street party next summer, with a road closure which would normally need the permission of your council.

 You may find that someone in your street may have had a difficult time with the illness or even died.
 So you may want to plan your event with sensitivity and in memory of what has happened.